V07 · Stream 04 · Channel 1

 The SMU CGI adoption tracker for § 21.373 is in development.
 The principal data sources are: (i) EDGAR proxy-statement filings (DEF 14A, PRE 14A) for Texas-incorporated public companies disclosing the § 21.373 election; (ii) Texas Secretary of State records of certificate-of-formation amendments for the relevant entities; (iii) corporate-governance counsel announcements of client adoptions, cross-checked against (i) and (ii).

-As of the V10 page initial publication, the SMU CGI Reincorporation Tracker has documented the universe of Texas-incorporated public companies that could elect § 21.373 (the ~22-firm Texas cohort identified through the post-Tornetta redomiciliation work, plus the broader population of historically-Texas-domiciled Texas-listed public companies).
+As of the V07 page initial publication, the SMU CGI Reincorporation Tracker has documented the universe of Texas-incorporated public companies that could elect § 21.373 (the post-Tornetta Delaware-to-Texas redomiciliation cohort tracked in the Reincorporation Index, plus the broader population of historically-Texas-domiciled Texas-listed public companies; specific cohort sizes are reported dynamically on the linked Index landing rather than typed here).
 The adoption rate among that universe through mid-2026 is the principal empirical question for this stream.
 Initial adoption data will be surfaced on the dedicated adoption-tracker page when the data layer is built out.

 Cross-reference · Reincorporation Tracker

-The SMU CGI Reincorporation Tracker at reincorporation-tracker.netlify.app already documents the 118-firm Texas-corporate-law cohort, including the post-Tornetta Delaware-to-Texas redomiciliation wave.
-Adoption-tracker integration with § 21.373 election data is a planned V10 deliverable.
+The SMU CGI Reincorporation Index at reincorporation-tracker.pages.dev reports the current Texas-corporate-law cohort dynamically (KPI tiles refresh from canonical public_firms.json), including the post-Tornetta Delaware-to-Texas redomiciliation wave.
+Adoption-tracker integration with § 21.373 election data is a planned V07 deliverable.

 Open questions